Deeply Practical Project Management (16 PDUs)

 - "Finally an online course that teaches the 'how' of project management from an experienced veteran." – Karin Brame

-- One comprehensive course that covers the entire PM process, with a realistic, complete, professional $44M example.
+- One comprehensive course that covers the entire PM process, with a professional $44M example.

 - How to get stakeholder and senior management support at the beginning of your project, and maintain it throughout.

-- The practical essentials of Project Manager communication, team management, negotiation, and leadership.
+- The most important project manager skills, including communication, team management, negotiation, and leadership.

-- How to plan your project with less than 5% (!) of the overall effort, so everyone has realistic expectations before you start.
+- How to plan your project efficiently and effectively, so everyone has realistic expectations before you start.

 - How to avoid the top three causes of project failure, and manage the top three drivers of project success.

-- The critical importance of the project requirements, with best practices for documentation, review, and approval.
+- The key techniques to gathering good project requirements, with best practices for documentation, review, and approval.

-- Practical advice on building your work breakdown structure (WBS), and when to break it down further.
+- Real-life examples and advice for building your work breakdown structure (WBS), and when to break it down further.

-- Why the precedence diagram is your most important PM tool, even more important than the Gantt schedule.
+- Why your precedence diagram is the key to good project management, even more important than the Gantt schedule.

-- Five techniques for estimating, the tricks to estimating within +/- 10%, and how to handle estimating error.
+- Five techniques for estimating, how to estimate within +/- 10%, and how to handle estimating error.

-- A complete, animated example of how to calculate the critical path, and why schedule is almost always more important than budget.
+- An animated example of how to calculate the critical path, and why schedule is actually more important than budget.

 - How to decide whether to build or buy, the best type of contract structure, and the best way to make the award.

-- How to prepare the final project plan, brief management, provide options, stay truthful, and protect your career.
+- How to prepare a good project plan, brief management, communicate options, stay truthful, and protect your career.

-- The essentials of building the best project team, and delegation, motivation, and resolution of personnel conflicts.
+- The essentials of building the best project team, and how to delegate, motivate, and resolve personnel conflicts.

-- How to manage scope so you find the things inevitably missed, but don’t let scope creep blow up your project.
+- How to manage scope so you can find the things inevitably missed, while avoiding scope creep.

-- Use the critical path to focus on the most important items, intelligently reallocate resources, and make the PM’s job easier and easier.
+- How to use the critical path to focus on the most important items, reallocate resources, and make the PM’s job easy.

-- Track the budget and manage its key drivers to obtain the best cost performance possible.
+- How to track the budget and manage its key drivers to obtain the best cost performance possible.

-- Identify the risks up front, mitigate them early, and manage your project to stay within the risk budget.
+- How to identify the risks up front, mitigate them early, and manage your project to stay within the risk budget.

 - The most effective things you can do to manage quality and ensure the customer is happy with the project result.

-- Use earned value management (EVM) to objectively estimate future cost and schedule performance.
+- How to use earned value management (EVM) to objectively estimate future cost and schedule performance.

-- Ask the stakeholders for guidance when your project is in trouble in the most productive and constructive way.
+- How to ask the stakeholders for help when your project is in trouble in the most productive and constructive way.

-- Use scenario based verification to sign off requirements and make sure the customer is happy with the project result.
+- How to use scenarios to sign off requirements and make sure the customer loves the result at the same time.

-- Best practices for gathering lessons learned to find both what went well and what can be improved, and easily gather them as you go.
+- How to gather lessons learned to find both what went well and what can be improved, and easily gather them as you go.

-- Close your project, write a final report, and hold a project celebration so everyone can transition to their next challenge.
+- How to close your project, write a good final report, and hold a project celebration so everyone can transition to their next challenge.

-- A complete example of professional project management documentation for the $44M “Magical Devices Version 3” project.
+- Includes a complete example of professional project management documentation for the $44M “Magical Devices Version 3” project.

-- Six practice quizzes, nine project management document templates, a 250 page slide deck, and six summary checklists.
+- Many short quizzes, nine project management document templates, a 250 page reference manual, and six summary checklists.

 - Gain a deeply practical understanding of the PMI process for those that wish to write an exam and obtain a certification.